-Collections are lists of posts that you control.
-It’s a powerful tool to help you stay organised, or create new workflows with your feeds.
+Collections are lists of posts that YOU control.
+It’s a powerful tool to help you stay organised and create new workflows with your feeds.

 Create a Collection

 To create a Collection you need to head over to the Settings page.
-Here your defined collections are listed in a box next to your feeds.
+Here your defined collections are listed neatly in a box next to your feeds.

-Name your collection something appropriate, and choose an icon and color that best represents what you plan on putting there.
+Name your collection something appropriate.
+Then choose the icon and color that best represents the content you’re planning on putting there.

-Press “Add collection” and it will appear at the in your feed list.
-This collection can be moved and added to folders, just like a regular feed.
+Press “Add collection” and it will appear in your feed list.
+The collection can be moved and added to folders, just like a regular feed.

 Add posts to a Collection…

-Note: A post can be added to as many collections as you wish, but can only be added once per collection.
+Note: A post can be added to as many collections as you wish, but it can only be added once per collection.

-Right-click on a post and the Collection Dialog will appear.
-In the Reader and Minimal mode, the Collections icon will appear at the bottom, together with the Share/Star/Read icons.
-In the Minimal mode the Collection icon will appear in the top bar.
+Right-click on a post to make the Collection Dialog appear.
+In the “Reader” mode, the Collections icon will appear at the bottom together with the Share/Star/Read icons.
+In the “Minimal” and “3-pane” mode the Collection icon will appear in the top bar.

 Right-click on a post and the Collection Dialog will appear.
-Click on the Collections you wish to add a post to and press “Done”.
+Click on the Collection you wish to add the post into and press “Done”.